KatieHill-Fr-Gr/Re-Lux-frontend/README.md

 ## Future Improvements

+- Enhanced UX with drag & drop functionality
 - Search & filter functionality
 - Public seller profile (profiles are currently only visible to the user)
 - More sophisticated payment gateway (migration from `<CardElement>` to `<PaymentElement>' to offer more payment options)
-- More consistent and user-friendly notifications (using the React-Toastify package)
+- More consistent user feedback (using the React-Toastify package)